Poutine Wiki

 Fries, squeaky curds, brown chicken gravy — no additions, no apologies.
 The benchmark against which everything else is measured.
 Most Ontario venues serve this as their standard offering.

-Browse classic quebec venues in Ontario →Thinly sliced Montreal brisket layered over curds and gravy.
+Thinly sliced Montreal brisket layered over curds and gravy.
 The brininess of the smoked meat cuts through the richness.
 A Montreal icon that has spread significantly through Ontario's pub scene.

-Browse montreal smoked meat venues in Ontario →Creamy masala sauce replaces or supplements the brown gravy.
+Creamy masala sauce replaces or supplements the brown gravy.
 A product of Toronto's South Asian food scene, it's one of the most popular non-classic variants in the GTA and has gone national.

-Browse toronto butter chicken venues in Ontario →In Windsor and southwestern Ontario, a meat-heavy chili sauce (similar to Detroit Coney sauce) stands in for traditional brown gravy.
+In Windsor and southwestern Ontario, a meat-heavy chili sauce (similar to Detroit Coney sauce) stands in for traditional brown gravy.
 A cross-border culinary influence that's unique to the region.

 A Quebec classic: shredded chicken and green peas added to standard poutine.
 Considered the original 'loaded' poutine and a full meal in a bowl.
 Rarely found in Ontario outside Quebec-style diners.